Dummy Corporation: Everything You Need to Know

 In 2009, Leon Panetta, who was the CIA director at the time, ended a contract it had with Blackwater, then known as Xe, to load missiles on Predator drones in Pakistan.
 However, the contractor used at least two affiliates, XPG and Greystone, to secretly work with the CIA to provide security for CIA operatives.

 If you think you may have come in contact with a dummy corporation, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.